Trump says UN just a club for people to 'have a good time'

 WEST PALM BEACH, Fla.
-(AP) — Days after the United Nations voted to condemn Israeli settlements in the West Bank and east Jerusalem, Donald Trump questioned its effectiveness Monday, saying it’s just a club for people to “have a good time.”
+(AP) — Donald Trump is questioning its effectiveness of the United Nations, saying it’s just a club for people to “have a good time,” after the U.N.
+Security Council voted last week to condemn Israeli settlements in the West Bank and east Jerusalem,

 On Friday, Trump warned, “As to the U.N., things will be different after Jan.
 20th,” referring to the day he takes office.